 Stress can have many forms.
 It could include headaches, body pain, backaches, a continuously irritated mood, or a lack of appetite.
 It could also, under the most severe cases, lead to substance abuse, and even suicide, when the body is unable to cope up with the pressure it is piling on itself.

-Stress can destroy families, so take care that it doesn’t destroy yours.
+Excessive stress can destroy families, so take care that it doesn’t destroy yours.

 Stress, at times, can be overwhelming and you may not even know when your stress overpowers your ability to handle it.